polychromatist/three/README.md

 # three
 Roblox Lua library for 3D multivectors, the geometric product and associated operations

+### what/why
+The space of 3D multivectors is a space of regular 3D vectors and an assortment of objects, all of which become transformations under the **geometric product**, a useful way to multiply vectors.
+Projections, rotations, reflections are defined with this product in a way that is practical, but also illuminating, suggestive, and privy to tinkering.

+The language of geometric algebra is quickly taking the stage as a universal representation of transformations in space.

+Please take some time to understand these captivating objects: https://www.youtube.com/watch?v=60z_hpEAtD8

 ### usage
 To specify a multivector directly:
 `local m1 = three(a, x, y, z, xy, xz, yz, im)`